Behaviour Policy

 Equal Opportunities

 Incidents of racism, sexism, harassment, victimisation, sexualised behaviour and homophobia are dealt with very severely.
 The parents/carers of the victim(s) and the perpetrator(s) are contacted immediately.
-All incidents are logged and reported to the Local Academy Councillors and Trustees.
+All incidents are logged and reported to the Academy Councillors.

 Bullying